SafellmHub/HGuard/README.md

 We welcome your feedback and encourage you to report issues or suggest improvements.

 ## Features

-- Structured validation of tool calls
+- **Schema Validation**: Structured validation of tool calls against JSON schemas
-- Policy-based allow/reject/rewrite
-- Extensible schema and policy loading
+- **Context-Aware Policies**: Role-based, time-based, and session-based policy enforcement
+- **Conditional Logic**: Complex conditional expressions for advanced policy rules
+- **Policy Priority**: Hierarchical policy system with priority-based rule resolution
+- **Auto-Correction**: Automatic tool name correction for common typos
+- **Thread-Safe**: Safe for concurrent use in production environments
-- Thread-safe and context-aware
+- **Extensible**: Custom schema loaders and policy engines

 ## Installation